 In Windows 10 1703, the Computer Browser service works incorrectly.
-It is recommended that you completely disable this service on Windows 10 and use the computer with Windows 7 (or Windows 8.1/Windows Server 2012 R2 according to the Windows 7 EoS) as the Master Browser on your network.
+It is recommended to completely disable this service on Windows 10 and use the computer with Windows 7 (or Windows 8.1/Windows Server 2012 R2 according to the Windows 7 EoS) as the Master Browser on your network.
 You can set the Master Browser computer via the registry.

 In addition, in Windows 10 1709 and newer (1803, 1809, 1903, 1909), the Computer Browser service and the SMB v1.0 protocol are disabled by default.
 The Computer Browser service is responsible for compiling the list of computers on the network and displaying them (this discovery protocol is widely used before switching to the SSDP and WS-Discovery protocols).

 If you have only computers with Win 10 1709 and newer in your local network (see the table of SMB versions), and you still want to use the Computer Browser, you must enable the SMB v1.0 protocol (it is unsafe!) on at least one computer.
 This computer will be used as the Master Browser on your network.